-Kuvaszok are fond of children, and can be gentle and protective with them.
+Kuvaszok are fond of children and can be gentle and protective with them.
 If your kids are playing with friends, though, it's essential to supervise if a Kuvasz is nearby.
-He may mistake other children's play for aggression and will move to protect "his" kids.
+They may mistake other children's play for aggression and will move to protect "their" kids.
 Kuvaszok puppies can be too rambunctious for young children.

 As with any dog, always teach children how to safely approach and touch your Kuvasz, and supervise any interactions between dogs and young children to prevent biting or tail-pulling from either party.